mruby/mruby/README.md

 ## How to get mruby

-The release candidate version 3.1.0 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/3.1.0-rc2.zip](https://github.com/mruby/mruby/archive/3.1.0-rc2.zip)
+The stable version 3.1.0 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/3.1.0.zip](https://github.com/mruby/mruby/archive/3.1.0.zip)

 The latest development version of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/zipball/master](https://github.com/mruby/mruby/zipball/master)